WikiaTeamProject/ExtractionFromWikia/README.md

    - The `ontology` directory should contain a TTL file with all ontologies of DBpedia.
 This is required for some mappers to work.
    - The `properties` mapper should contain a TTL file with all properties of DBpedia.
 This is required for some mappers to work.
 - The `PostProcessedWikis` directory contains all wikis in their final postprocessed form.
 After successfully running the program, the user should find the final output here.
+- The `statistics` directory contains various statistics files that are created throughout the process.